LearnTeachCode/intro-javascript-class/week-1/1-5-firebase-paths.md

 :books: **Prerequisites:**
   - Definitely do the previous activities for this week's class first!
-  - Review the Document Object Model (DOM) with [section 1.2 from our beginner curriculum](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-2-dom-challenges.md)
+  - Optional: you can review the Document Object Model (DOM) with [section 1.2 from our beginner curriculum](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-2-dom-challenges.md)
-  - See also the video on the DOM from [section 1.5 of our beginner curriculum](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-5-review-hangman-game.md#154-the-dom-interacting-with-html-and-css-using-javascript)
+  - Optional: see the video on the DOM from [section 1.5 of our beginner curriculum](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-5-review-hangman-game.md#154-the-dom-interacting-with-html-and-css-using-javascript)

 <hr/>